This a non-exhaustive list of terms relevant to digital connectivity.

 Combination of optical fibre and coaxial cable.

-High-speed broadband is a broadband service provided through a Next Generation Network (NGN).
+High-speed digital connectivity is a connectivity service provided through a Next Generation Network (NGN).

 High-speed bit-stream service